paulja/DayBridge/README.md

 However, there are a few things I can do that do not require too much in the way of a set of new designs:

-- Add support for Dark Mode
+- Add support for Dark Mode (done! ✅)
-- Refactor the project layout
+- Refactor the project layout (done! ✅)
 - Make the UI data driven

 Dark mode pretty simple, as my implementation has a few *magic* numbers and colours; I simply need to define those and extract them.
 The project is essentially two files at the time of creating the project, so the idea here is to create a maintainable project layout and give the views their own files and so on.
 As for the data driven element, I could use CoreData to persist the data, or use a real calendar, maps and a ToDo list from somewhere, such a Google; but, it think I will try CoreData and Apple Maps to start with and see where that takes me.